eyob2010/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tail -1 file1 >> file1 duplicates the last line.
-rm -r /path/ * .xtention used to remove al files in subdirectory with some extention. ls -LR | grep ^d | wc -l helps to count directories and subdirectories . ls -lt | head used to count and list the last newest 10 files.
+rm -r /path/ * .xtention used to remove al files in subdirectory with some extention. ls -LR | grep ^d | wc -l helps to count directories and subdirectories . sort | ls -lt | head used to count and list the last newest 10 files.